Importance of Pressure Vessel Corrosion Protection Materials

 • Acids or chemicals used in processing

-• High humidity or coastal environments
+• High humidity or coastal exposure

 • Pitting (localized corrosion)